CHRISTINA HERRESTHAL

 Mezzo Soprano

-Léonie Sonning Talent Prize recipient Christina Sofia af Klinteberg Herresthal is a Swedish/Norwegian Mezzo Soprano, who is particularly passionate about chamber music, baroque repertoire and contemporary composers.
+Léonie Sonning Talent Prize recipient Christina Sofia af Klinteberg Herresthal is a Swedish-Norwegian Mezzo Soprano, particularly passionate about chamber music, baroque repertoire, contemporary composers and opera.

-Previous highlights include singing the alto solo in a Mezzo TV live-streamed concert of St John’s Passion (Bach) with OrkesterNord, as well as her 2022 operatic debut as Ishara in Nørgård’s “Gilgamesh” with Ensemble Esbjerg, followed by the 2023 debut as Johanna/The Eye in Peters/Vacrec’s “Three Amputators” with Arctic Philharmonic and 2024 debut as “Drømmerhandsken” in Katinka Fogh Vindelevs “Hologrammet” with the Danish Sinfonietta.
-Further cooperations include singing with Nordic Baroque, Concerto Copenhagen, Nordic String Quartet and Bjarke Mogensen.
+Previous highlights include singing the alto solo in a Mezzo TV live-streamed concert of St John’s Passion (Bach) with OrkesterNord and Martin Wåhlberg, as well as her 2022 operatic debut as Ishara in Nørgård’s “Gilgamesh” with Ensemble Esbjerg.
+This was followed by her 2023 debut as Johanna/The Eye in Peters/Vavrec’s “Three Amputators” with Arctic Philharmonic conducted by Ben Palmer, and her 2024 debut as “Drømmerhandsken” in Katinka Fogh Vindelev/Ida Marie Hede´s “Hologrammet” with David Ridell and The Danish Sinfonietta.